joelguittet/mender-stm32h745-zephyr-example/README.md

 In case of failure to connect and authenticate to the server the current example application performs a rollback to the previous release.
 You can customize the behavior of the example application to add your own checks and perform the rollback in case the tests fail.

+### Using Device Troubleshoot add-on

+The Device Troubleshoot add-on permits to display the Zephyr Shell on the Mender interface.
+Autocompletion and colors are available.

 ### Using an other zephyr evaluation board